ghostnguyen/HttpClientFillerIssue/README.md

 - Get, Post, Put, Delete, Patch and Head.
 - The string param is used as relative URL.
-- The string param will be generated as [string interpolation](https://learn.microsoft.com/en-us/dotnet/csharp/tutorials/string-interpolation) and [raw string literal](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/tokens/raw-string).
-It is more easier to use (less library custom Attributes) and maximum flexibility (write your own format)
+- The string param will be generated as [string interpolation](https://learn.microsoft.com/en-us/dotnet/csharp/tutorials/string-interpolation) and [raw string literal](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/tokens/raw-string) ($""" """).
+It is more easier to use (less custom Attributes) and maximum flexibility (write your own)

 Static url: